Holomorphic functional calculus and vector-valued Littlewood-Paley-Stein theory for semigroups: Introduction

 \end{enumerate} \end{thm}

 The two previous theorems considerably improve Theorem~A. Firstly, the semigroup $\{T_t\}_{t>0}$ now acts on $L_p(\O)$ for a single $p$.
 Secondly, the markovianity or submarkovianity is not assumed (in fact, $T_t(1)$ is even not defined if the measure on $\O$ is infinite).
-Thirdly, the symmetry is neither needed since the semigroup does not act on $L_2(\O)$ if $p\neq2$.
+Thirdly, the symmetry is not needed either since the semigroup does not act on $L_2(\O)$ if $p\neq2$.

-A more improvement concerns the precise estimates on the best constants, the present estimates are much better than all previously known ones, even in the scalar case (see section~\ref{The scalar case revisited} below for historical comments).
-Moreover, except one case, they give the optimal orders of growth as $p\to1$ and $p\to\8$, as already pointed out in Remark~\ref{optimal cotye}.
+Another improvement concerns the precise estimates on the best constants, the present estimates are much better than all previously known ones, even in the scalar case (see section~\ref{The scalar case revisited} below for historical comments).
+Moreover, except one case, they give the optimal orders of growth as $p\to1$ and as $p\to\8$, as already pointed out in Remark~\ref{optimal cotye}.
 This is perhaps a major novelty of our method.

-The aforementioned optimality allows us to answer a question raised Naor and Young about the optimal orders of $\mathsf{L}^{P}_{c,q, p}(X)$ and $\mathsf{L}^{T}_{c,q, p}(X)$ when $\{T_t\}_{t>0}$ is the heat semigroup on $\real^d$ (see the appendix of \cite{NaYo1}).
+The aforementioned optimality allows us to answer a question raised by Naor and Young about the optimal orders of $\mathsf{L}^{P}_{\cc,q, p}(X)$ and $\mathsf{L}^{T}_{\cc,q, p}(X)$ when $\{T_t\}_{t>0}$ is the heat semigroup on $\real^d$ (see the appendix of \cite{NaYo1}).
 In fact, we will show a much stronger result.
-Let $\f:\real^d\to\com$ be a function satisfying \beq \left\{ \right. \eeq for some positive constants $\e$ and $\d$.
+Let $\f:\real^d\to\com$ be an integrable function satisfying \beq \left\{ \right. \eeq for some positive constants $\e$ and $\d$.